Building Dreams How Ralph Haver Helped Change the Face of Phoenix

 Haver’s niche was in homes a bit smaller and more homey than the more ultra-modern designs that Beadle and Eichler were coming up with.
 His market was the “everyday man” and his family, and his average three-bedroom, two-bathroom, 1,500-square foot homes were in high demand.

 Haver homes would soon become iconic for their signature single-story, red brick construction and plaster walls, low-pitched rooflines, angled gable beams, floor-to-ceiling windows and clerestory windows, or angled windows just above eye-level.
+The bathrooms became more than just a functional room with elegant frameless shower doors and gorgeous vanities.
+The kitchen also became a statement room in the home, rather than just a place where food was prepared.
 When Superlite concrete masonry block was introduced, he embraced that trend, reserving red brick for his more expensive projects.

 As a departure from tradition, Haver’s beam construction meant that there were fewer load-bearing walls in his homes.
 He preferred a more open concept than in homes of the past so that families could interact and move freely.